solliancenet/azure-machine-learning-quickstarts/lab-5/README.md

 You can create and run automated machine learning experiments in code using the [Azure ML Python SDK](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-auto-train) or if you prefer a no code experience, you can also Create your automated machine learning experiments in the [Azure portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-portal-experiments).

 # Lab Overview
 This lab is divided into two parts.
 In the first part, you learn how to create, run, and explore automated machine learning experiments in the Azure portal without a single line of code.
-In the second part, you will evaluate, register, and deploy the model you trained in the first part using the Azure ML Python SDK.
+In the second part, you will test, register, and deploy the model you trained in the first part using the Azure ML Python SDK.

 In this lab we will be building a regression model to predict Taxi Fares in New York City.
 We will use a preprocessed labeled training data with features such as number of passengers, trip distance, datetime, holiday information and weather information.